University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/AWS_RONIN_connection.md

 6. Use your UoA id (a1234567) and paste the password that you copied in the password box. __You have two minutes to complete this__ if you don't complete in time, you have to start over.

+   Note that you may experience problems with copy/paste of the password.
+If you do, make sure you paste as `plain text`, if that does not work, copy the password to a plain text document, re-copy it from there and try again.

     You now have access to your cloud compute resource (VM).

     - Every time you log in to your VM you will be given a new one-time password that you have to paste into the Rstudio login panel.